CiaraC03/DigitalRain/index.md

 	std::vector<std::string> screen;

 I set the values for these in my constructors.
 The column distance focused on what distance the columns would be for the rain.
 Each raindrop would set a new column.
 It sets a new integer for each raindrop, making sure it stays in the range of width.
-Like the characters, the engine creates a random int between the numbers so that each raindrop appears in different areas of the screen.
+Like the characters, the engine creates a random integer between the numbers so that each raindrop appears in different areas of the screen.

 	new_drop.x_pos = column_dist(engine);

-Before adding in chance, my rain drops ran all over the place.
+Before adding in **chance**, my rain drops ran all over the place.
 I needed to add code which would prevent creating raindrops constantly.
-I set my chance to be between 0, 10.
-Upon starting up the rain, the chance was set to 5, so that there was a 50% chance of the rain running.
+I set my **chance** to be between 0-10.
+At first, I set the **chance** to 5, so that there was a 50% chance of the rain running.
 If I increased or decreased this number it would effect how much rain appeared on the screen.
 I decided to leave it at 5.
 I used AI to help me with this idea.

-As described above, charset uses the random number engine to genereate a random integer.
+As described above, **charset** uses the random number engine to genereate a random integer.
 In my constructors, I chose to return random numbers from 33 to 126 meaning that characters from '!' to '~' would be printed.
 Here I was able to choose what characters I wanted, https://www.geeksforgeeks.org/ascii-table/ .
-Finally, screen focused on clearing the display and making sure the characters were stored properly.
-Without this, the screen wasn't clearning and the rain looked messy.
+Finally, **screen** focused on clearing the display and making sure the characters were stored properly.
+Without this, the display wasn't clearning and the rain looked messy.
 In my constructures, I set screen to set a 2D grid to place characters, **screen = std::vector<std::string>(height, std::string(width, ' '));**.
-By placing the width and height in the vector, the current state of the screen is saved.
+By placing the width and height in the vector, the current state of the display is saved.

 This is the raindrop structure I created: